 Our parent community

 The parents who support Springs are realists who want a relevant, contemporary education for their children.
 In other words, they want their children to succeed in a way that leaves more doors open for tertiary study, career opportunities and life fulfilment.
 At no point do they want the wool pulled over their eyes about what’s actually happening with their kids at school.

 With this in mind, our open days aren’t approached as glamorous or special occasions.
-Instead we give parents and other caregivers the chance to observe an average learning day.
-They get to see the students in action – interacting with teachers, collaborating with each other and turning out extraordinary everyday work.
+Instead we give parents and other caregivers the chance to observe typical teaching and learning days.
+Visitors get to see the students in action – interacting with teachers, collaborating with each other and turning out extraordinary everyday work.
 The insight, skills, consideration and respect they witness in our classrooms never fail to impress.
 Arrange a visit and a tour with our principal to experience it for yourself.

-There are exciting times ahead for Springs.
-Our school is being reinvented and by 2019 80% of our infrastructure will be new.
-What’s more, the resulting buildings and facilities will be quite different to those found in other recently-built New Zealand high schools.
+Our buildings and facilities are quite different to those found in other recently-built New Zealand high schools.
 Instead of spreading out, the direction for our new-look school is up.

-A three-storey teaching block, situated on the best geotechnical location within our site, will replace most of our classrooms.
-There will be a total of 81 teaching spaces, with 12 set aside for Ngā Puna o Waiōrea in their 2 storey teaching block.
-The migration to our new buildings will coincide with the end of single cell classroom teaching and the move to 100-minute teaching blocks.
-It will be high school, but not as we know it.
+A three-storey teaching block, situated on the best geotechnical location within our site, has replaced most of our classrooms.
+There are 81 teaching spaces, with 12 set aside for Ngā Puna o Waiōrea in their 2 storey teaching block.
+The migration to our new buildings has coincided with the end of single cell classroom teaching and a move to 90-minute teaching blocks.
+It is high school, but not as most of us know it.
 The Ministry of Education has a catchphrase for this new open-plan collaborative reality – innovative learning environments.
-Our students will be able to go deeper and further into topic areas, because they’ll have the time, space and multi-teacher support they need.
+Our students are able to go deeper and further into topic areas, because they have the time, space and multi-teacher support they need.

-We’re poised on the brink of a secondary school revolution, and we like it.
+We’re poised on the brink of a secondary school revolution, and we embrace it.